Carlassanchez24/TravelBuddy/README.md

 - [Screenshots](#screenshots-)

 ## Description 💡
 Travel Buddy is a travel planner app that provides recommendations of tourist attractions to its registered users.
-The primary objective of this development is to enable users to find uselful information about weather and tourist attractions before travelling to a certain destinatioon.
+The goal of this development is to enable users to find uselful information about weather and tourist attractions before travelling to a certain destination.
+Take a look at our app here https://travel-buddy-f5.netlify.app/

 ## Installation 💾